 3. Schottler J, Vogel L, Chafetz R, Mulcahey MJ.
 Patient and caregiver knowledge of autonomic dysreflexia among youth with spinal cord injury.
+Spinal Cord.
 2009;47(9):681-6.

 4. Vogel L, Anderson C. Outcomes of adults with pediatric onset spinal cord injury.
 Top Spinal Cord Inj Rehabil.
 2005;10(4):109-15.